 - Juice or regular soda & straws

 - Water bowl and dog waste bags for service dogs

 Contact your local Disability Resource Center to learn about available accommodations services so you can collect accommodations requests with enough advance notice.

 Include accessibility information in your invitation or registration form:

 - Include this statement: "To make disability-related accommodations or dietary requests contact [insert event coordinator name and email address]."

 - Indicate what access will be provided (e.g., interpreting, captioning, listening devices, audio description).

 - Ask and remind participants to use scent-free products.

-If you intend to collect participant names that will be shared (e.g., on a nametag, name tent, or online) make sure your registration form requests preferred names.
+If you intend to collect participant names that will be shared (e.g., on a nametag, name tent or online) make sure your registration form requests an opportunity to indicate pronouns and preferred names.